mxc-commons/MxcLayoutScheme/README.md

 How MxcLayoutScheme works
 -------------------------

-1. On Bootstrap MxcLayoutScheme hooks into the dispatch event of the application's EventManager with low priority (-1000).
+1. On Bootstrap MxcLayoutScheme hooks into the route event of the application's EventManager with low priority (-2000).
 2. On Bootstrap MxcLayoutScheme instantiates the controller plugin `'layoutScheme'` to inject a reference to the application's ServiceManager instance.
-3. On dispatch MxcLayoutScheme evaluates the current route matched, the module name, the controller name and the action name.
+3. On route MxcLayoutScheme evaluates the current route matched, the module name, the controller name and the action name.
 4. Then MxcLayoutScheme triggers an `MxcLayoutSchemeService::HOOK_PRE_SELECT_SCHEME` event.
 If you registered an event handler for that event in the bootstrap somewhere you can set the active scheme with `$e->getTarget()->setActiveScheme($schemeName)` with a `$schemeName`of your choice.
 Alternatively, you can set the active scheme within the controller action using the controller plugin: `$this->layoutScheme()->setActiveScheme($schemeName)`.
 5. Then, MxcLayoutScheme loads the currently active scheme.
 6. MxcLayoutScheme checks the `route_layouts` for a key matching the matched route name.
 If the key exists the layout template registered to that match gets applied.
 If the rule defines child view models they get merged with the (optionally) defined default child view models and get applied to the layout.
 If match continue at 11.